tiger-graphics/quarto-learntest/README.md

 ```

 Then use the following syntax within a slide to create a test question.
 There will be a button for each option and buttons to check
-or reset each question, as well as to navigate (please see @sec-buttons).
+or reset each question, as well as to navigate.

 ``` markdown
 ## Test question goes here {.quiz-question}